daemonraco/drtools/docs/loaders.md

 required to be accepted.

 ## Options
-When you create a new manager you may pass these options:
+When you create a new manager you may pass these options in an object as a second
+argument:

 | Option    |    Type   |  Default | Description                                             |
 |-----------|:---------:|:--------:|---------------------------------------------------------|